Taking a cautious approach to door to door sales persons for Wills, Trusts and LPAs — an estate planning checklist for everyone

 With this mind, we have produced a checklist for people to use when considering whether to instruct a solicitor or will-writer to prepare a Will, trust or other estate planning document.
 All of the matters in the checklist should be discussed in a meeting before any documents are drafted or executed:

 The law requires you to have ‘testamentary capacity’ in order to create a valid Will or trust.
 This means you must understand a number of things including:

 - What you are hoping to prepare (a Will or trust), and the effects it is to have;

 - What your estate consists of and how this will be disposed of;

 - Understanding that if someone is excluded as a beneficiary they may be able to bring a claim against your estate and the likely consequences of such a claim; and

 - Not have a disorder of the mind which could undermine the fact you have testamentary capacity.

-If all of the above cannot be answered with a resounding ‘yes’ then there is an issue, an issue which needs to be discussed with a qualified person such as a solicitor, medical professional or qualified estate planning advisor.
-A STEP qualified adviser is recommended – they will have the designation TEP after their name.
-The Society of Trust and Estate Practitioners governs their members by way of a Will Writing Code which is available on their website which requires a ‘gold standard’ of advice and client care.
+If all of the above cannot be answered with a resounding ‘yes’ then there is an issue, an issue that needs to be discussed with a qualified person such as a solicitor, medical professional or qualified estate planning advisor.
+A STEP qualified adviser is recommended — they will have the designation TEP after their name.
+The Society of Trust and Estate Practitioners governs their members by way of a Will Writing Code which is available on their website and which requires a ‘gold standard’ of advice and client care.